casey-barr/casey-barr.github.io/_drafts/kannada-mnist-cnn.md

 plt.imshow(X_train[0][:,:,0])
 ```

 Finally we get to building the model itself!
+I built a model with in [TensorFlow](https://www.tensorflow.org/) using the [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) API.

+First I set the number of epochs, the batch size, and learning rate to be constants.
+Next up is defining the `swish` activation function, which is

 ```python
 # Build CNN with Keras and the addition of swish!